DCSS 2024 Panel Preview: How to Build + Operate Affordable Housing More Sustainably - Wells + Associates

 Marie Cox, Senior Program Manager with Wells + Associates (W+A), will explain how TDM can be leveraged as a means to reduce mobile emissions as well as reduce the number of cars needing to park on site and thereby reduce the amount of parking that needs to be constructed and reduce emissions from concrete production.

-Michael Davis, AICP, Parking Program Manager with Fairfax County Land Development Services, will explain how Parking Reimagined updated Fairfax County’s parking regulations to allow for a more sustainable approach to parking and affordable housing.
+Michael Davis, AICP, Parking Program Manager with Fairfax County Land Development Services, will explain how Parking Reimagined updated Fairfax County’s parking regulations for a more sustainable approach to parking and affordable housing.

 Scott Adams, Land Use Practice Lead with McGuireWoods, will provide a legal perspective about the policy challenges facing affordable housing projects, including parking requirements that encourage driving and discourage the use of more sustainable transportation choices.